Tips for Buying a Snow Blower

 - In some cases more efficient

-Disadvantages of caterpillar drive
+Disadvantages of a caterpillar drive

 - Snow blowers with caterpillar drive are usually somewhat more difficult to control and often not as maneuverable as models with wheel drive.